arnav-jain1/Fall_2024/EECS_678/3- Processes.md

 ## Inter process communication
 How to communicate within the same system
-	Needed to share info, speed up computation, more modular, convenient
+	Needed to share info, speed up computation, more modular, convenient Global vars does NOT work because entire address space is copied

 Producer makes the info and consumer process the info This needs to be synchronized though because consumer needs producer to be finished first